×

 • It is made form unpasteurized cow's milk and has a tangy taste.

 While Caramel is a liquid made by heating and cooking sugar or syrup until it turns brown that is used as an ingredient for coloring and flavoring food.
 Both these products are unique in their own ways.
-Brie Cheese is a Not Available colored dairy product and Caramel is Not Available colored.
+Brie Cheese is a colored dairy product and Caramel is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Brie Cheese bears Fruity, Mild, Nutty and Tangy flavor with a Pronounced and Strong aroma whereas Caramel has Not Available flavor and a Not Available aroma.
+Brie Cheese bears Fruity, Mild, Nutty and Tangy flavor with a Pronounced and Strong aroma whereas Caramel has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Brie Cheese originated in France, whereas origin of Caramel is traced back to American.